MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

 ### State separation states

 State separation ensures the operating system is only changeable by Microsoft trusted device components, and any other state can be discarded.
 Having state separation rapidly returns the device back to factory state.
-Windows Holographic for Business separation states can be divided into these distinct categories:
+Windows Holographic for Business states can be divided into these distinct categories:
   * Core operating system – Unalterable state
   * Operating System Data – Alterable state
   * User Data – Alterable state